DukMastaaa/beans/uni/MECH2300/revision.md

 ## Week 7

 **Why are ceramics brittle?**\
-Different atoms in the crystal structure so harder to deform, and covalent/ionic bonding stronger than metallic bonding.
+Different atoms in the crystal structure with few slip planes so hard to get dislocations moving, and covalent/ionic bonding stronger than metallic bonding.

 **What is responsible for plastic deformation?**\
 Movement of dislocations.

-**Diffusion requires what? **\
+**Diffusion requires what?**\
 Need a defect for atom to move into, and sufficient energy to break bonds and distort lattice.

 **What's the difference between vacancy and interstitial diffusion?**\